Choose a New Language to Learn

 Situations in Which Proficiency in a Foreign Language is Useful

-- 1School.Foreign language is required in school when you study in an international university.
+- 1Foreign language is required in school when you study in an international university.
 Even if you are in a local university, a bit of knowledge of another language comes in handy when you need to do some research.
-There are valuable resources out there written in other languages and it would be useful if you can maximize on those because you understand the language.Advertisement
+There are valuable resources out there written in other languages and it would be useful if you can maximize on those because you understand the language.School.Advertisement

-- 2Business or Work.There is a huge potential in business or at work that you may need to know another language, especially if you are having international interactions.
-For example, if you are sourcing for materials, you would need to transact with various manufacturing companies, the majority of which are centralized in China, India, Bangladesh, Taiwan, Bulgaria, Turkey, and the like.Advertisement
+- 2There is a huge potential in business or at work that you may need to know another language, especially if you are having international interactions.
+For example, if you are sourcing for materials, you would need to transact with various manufacturing companies, the majority of which are centralized in China, India, Bangladesh, Taiwan, Bulgaria, Turkey, and the like.Business or Work.Advertisement

 How to Choose a New Language to Learn

-- 1Identify your need and the source of motivation to learn a new language.While the desire to learn a new language may just be a hobby or out of curiosity, you also have to assess what other needs you might have.
+- 1While the desire to learn a new language may just be a hobby or out of curiosity, you also have to assess what other needs you might have.
 More often than not, what happens is that a person do recognize that he wants and needs to learn certain languages, yet he gets overwhelmed by so many options.
 In the end, he ends up actually starting with nothing.
 Start by just pinpointing one language that you'd like to begin learning now and move from there.
 Taking it one step at a time will more likely ensure that you can succeed, instead of thinking and desiring to learn several languages and giving up in frustration.
-In other words, be concrete in terms of your need so it is more actionable.Advertisement
+In other words, be concrete in terms of your need so it is more actionable.Identify your need and the source of motivation to learn a new language.Advertisement

-- 4Consider how you will be able to practice the language.This is another aspect that is equally important because practice helps you learn faster.
-Prioritize languages which you have more opportunity to actually practice, because that will make your learning stronger.Advertisement
+- 4This is another aspect that is equally important because practice helps you learn faster.
+Prioritize languages which you have more opportunity to actually practice, because that will make your learning stronger.Consider how you will be able to practice the language.Advertisement

 Referencing this Article